aiAdrian/flatland_railway_extension/README.md

   ![RailroadSwitchAnalyser](https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/RailroadSwitchAnalyser.png "RailroadSwitchAnalyser")

-  The figure shows the mapping of crossings (switches) and switch neighbours to the infrastructure.
+  The figure illustrates the mapping of crossings (switches) and switch neighbours to the infrastructure.
 <p align="center" width="100%">
     <img width="40%" src="https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/flatland_scenario_cell_types.png">
 </p>

 - [RailroadSwitchCluster](https://github.com/aiAdrian/flatland_railway_extension/blob/master/flatland_extensions/utils/FlatlandDynamicsRenderer.py)

   The left illustration shows all connecting edges (cluster).
-The number shows the cluster id.
+The number represents the cluster id.
 Cells with the same cluster id belong to the same cluster.
 The right illustration shows all switch clusters.
 A switch cluster contains one or more crossing (switch) cells where each switch within the cluster are all neighbors.
 The switches in the same cluster have the same switch cluster id.

   ![RailroadSwitchCluster](https://raw.githubusercontent.com/aiAdrian/flatland_railway_extension/master/images/RailroadSwitchCluster.png "RailroadSwitchCluster")